agadiffe/Excel-SimpleDatePicker/README.md

 ### Using the included demo

-A ready-to-use example is available in [`demo/Excel-SimpleDatePicker.xlsm`](demo/Excel-SimpleDatePicker.xlsm).
+A ready-to-use example is available in `demo/Excel-SimpleDatePicker.xlsm`.
+Open the workbook and enable macros when prompted.

+## 🔒 Security

+The demo workbook is a macro-enabled file, so Excel may display a security warning when you open it.
+This is normal for files containing VBA macros.

+The complete VBA source code is provided in this repository for anyone who wants to inspect it.

 ## 🖥️ Compatibility